-Investments can also be reviewed under the merger control regime on certain other public interest grounds (see "Nature of the Review") if they confer at least material influence over the target and either (i) the target has a UK turnover of GBP 70 million or more, or (ii) the target and investor both supply or purchase the same products or services (or one has certain media sector activities) and have a share of such supplies/purchases of 25% or more in the UK or a part of it.
+Investments can also be reviewed under the merger control regime on certain other public interest grounds (see "Nature of the Review") if they confer at least material influence over the target and either (i) the target has a UK turnover of GBP 100 million or more, or (ii) the target and investor both supply or purchase the same products or services (or one has certain media sector activities) and have a share of such supplies/purchases of 25% or more in the UK or a part of it; or (iii) the acquirer has at least a 33% share of supply, and UK turnover of more than GBP 350 million, provided the target has a UK nexus, i.e. it is a UK business or body, carries on activities in the UK or has sales to UK customers.
+However, irrespective of the above thresholds, a merger cannot be reviewed if the UK turnover of each of the merging entities is less than GBP 10 million.